10 of your biggest mental health questions answered

 Often, we can feel the involuntary physical effects, such as our heart beating fast, palms sweating and shortness of breath.

-What changes can I make to improve my mental health?
+What lifestyle changes will improve my mental health?

-Our sleep, eating habits, how much we move our body, our community/social connections and finding joy are all key to our mental wellbeing.
+Our sleep, eating habits, how much we move and our community are all key to our mental wellbeing.

-Sleeping seven to nine hours, having a sleep routine and sleeping away from noise and light is going to contribute to our wellbeing.
-Avoiding caffeine and alcohol in the hours before sleeping is also beneficial.
+Sleeping 7-9 hours, having a sleep routine and sleeping away from noise and light all contribute to our wellbeing.

-Eating a balanced diet with nutritional foods will have a crucial impact in our mood and wellbeing.
-Try not to skip meals and avoid cutting out foods that make you happy.
-Eat them in moderation if they are not too healthy for the body.
+Eating a balanced diet with nutritional foods has a huge impact on our mood and wellbeing.
+Try not to skip meals and eat at consistent times of the day for optimal health.

 Moving our body is incredibly beneficial for our mental health.
 Doing exercise in a way that works for you is important for our brain, body and mind.

-Being mindful is about being fully engaged in the present moment in whatever it is we are doing, sensing or feeling without any interpretation.
+Being mindful is about being fully engaged in the present moment, regardless of what we are doing, sensing or feeling.

 There are many scientifically proven benefits to practicing mindfulness.
-It can help to relieve stress and anxiety, as well as help to improve sleep, focus and concentration.
+It can help to relieve stress and anxiety, as well as increase sleep, focus and concentration.

 From guided meditation apps to in-person classes, there are a variety of resources available to help individuals learn and practice mindfulness and meditation, such as Headspace.

-How do I talk about my mental health difficulties?
+How do I talk about my mental health?

 It’s so important to start the conversation.
-Reach out to someone you trust, feel safe and comfortable with, whether it’s a partner, friend, family member, colleague, or mental health professional.
+Reach out to someone you trust and feel comfortable with.
+This could be a partner, friend, family member, colleague, or mental health professional.

-Sharing how you’re feeling may feel tough, but those you care about you want to help and taking a moment to talk is a big step towards supporting your mental health.
+Sharing how you’re feeling can be tough, but those who care about you want to help.

-Seeking out support groups, whether that’s in-person or virtually, is also a way to connect with others going through similar challenges and may feel less lonely.
+Also consider seeking out support groups, whether that’s in-person or virtually.
+This may help build a sense of community and connect with others going through a similar challenges.

-The signs of mental ill-health may be different from one person to the other, so it’s often a good idea to check in with others to see what’s going on with them.
+The signs of mental challenges may be different from one person to the other, so it’s often a good idea to check in with others to see what’s going on with them.

 What may be a sign of something for you, may not be for them, so try not to assume.
 Also be openminded to someone’s mood, thoughts or behaviours to create a safe space.